kage-chan/HomeLab/TNSH/README.md

 With the disclaimer out of the way, here's what the script can do fo you:
 - confine TrueNAS SCALE to certain area of disk and make rest available
 - optimize power management (temporarily and permanently)
-- (install basic docker environment with portainer to manage containers; not yet implemented coming these days)
+- install basic docker environment with portainer to manage containers
+- install HAOS in a VM for you

 ## ❌ Things the script can't do
 - make system disk's space available when you've already installed TrueNAS SCALE